Frédéric Weis: Personal life

-In 2002, Weis' wife, Celia, gave birth to a son, Enzo, while Weis was playing in Spain.
+In 2002, Weis's wife, Celia, gave birth to a son, Enzo, while Weis was playing in Spain.
 After Enzo was diagnosed with autism as a toddler, Weis spiraled into alcoholism and depression, and Celia took their son and returned to France.

-In 2008, Weis drove to a rest stop in Biarritz, and attempted suicide, by intentionally overdosing on sleeping pills.
-After surviving the attempt, Weis eventually quit drinking and reconciled with his wife.
+In 2008, Weis drove to a rest stop in Biarritz and attempted suicide by intentionally overdosing on sleeping pills.
+After surviving the attempt, Weis quit drinking and reconciled with his wife.
 Following his retirement from basketball, Weis and Celia began operating a tobacco shop and bar in Limoges.

-He is also a television analyst for French league games.
+He is currently a television analyst for French league games.